 The spine provides our bodies with strength and stability.
 More importantly, the spine protects the spinal cord, nerve roots, and nearby internal organs.
 Most people will experience various degrees of back pain at one point or another.
 But dull lower back pain, as well as other painful symptoms, may point to a more serious condition.
 Understanding the precise cause of dull lower back pain can help board-certified spine doctors identify any underlying conditions or injuries that are responsible for mild or severe pain.

 After finding the underlying conditions responsible for dull lower back pain, spine surgeons can begin advanced spinal care tailored to each patient’s individual needs.
+Patients living in the nearby area can receive quality care without visiting our office.
+By utilizing telemedicine technologies, patients with back pain can access NJSS experts using a smartphone, desktop, laptop, or tablet.
 With a dedicated staff of nationally recognized spinal experts, the team at New Jersey Spine Specialists treats various conditions that cause dull lower back pain, helping patients across northern New Jersey reclaim a pain-free lifestyle.

 Osteoarthritis is the most common form of arthritis, affecting millions of people worldwide.
 Osteoarthritis – or arthritis of the spine – is a degenerative disease that breaks down bone near weight-bearing joints and disc cartilage over time.
 Common symptoms of osteoarthritis include joint pain during or after movement, joint stiffness, loss of flexibility, swelling, and bone spurs.
 Spine specialists refer to osteoarthritis as a “wear and tear” disease because it causes deterioration of the connective tissues that hold the joint together and attaches muscle to bone.
 Women are more likely to develop osteoarthritis.
 Other risk factors that patients should look out for include age, obesity, joint injuries, genetics, bone deformities, and certain metabolic diseases.